• Skip to primary navigation

 How Far Ahead Can I Make Deviled Eggs

-deviled eggs on a platter
+deviled eggs on a serving platter garnished with paprika and chives.

 Refrigerator